-shall be reassigned out of such positions only by mutual agreement between the supervising administrator and the affected employee, for just cause, or except when such reassignment is necessary for the operational needs of the district.
+shall be reassigned out of such positions only by mutual agreement between the supervising administrator and the affected employee, for just cause, or except when such reassignment is necessary for the operational needs of the District.

-- J. Equal Opportunity: The Board and the BTU are committed to assuring equal educational opportunity for all students, to recognizing the rights and dignity of all persons, and to implementing policies which provide equal opportunity and assure nondiscrimination in employment for all minorities and women.
-The Board recognizes that minorities and women deserve equal opportunity for employment or promotion and that it has an affirmative responsibility to advance these opportunities. - K. Bullying/Harassment: School Board employees should not be subjected to harassment, abusive language, upbraiding, insults or interference by a parent or other person in the performance of the employee's duties.
+- J. Equal Opportunity: The Board and the BTU are committed to assuring equal educational opportunity for all students, to recognizing the rights and dignity of all persons, and to implementing policies which provide equal opportunity and assure nondiscrimination in employment for minorities, women, and any individual covered by a protected status.
+The District recognizes that minorities, women, and individuals covered by a protected status deserve equal opportunity for employment or promotion and that it has an affirmative responsibility to advance these opportunities. - K. Bullying/Harassment: District employees should not be subjected to harassment, abusive language, upbraiding, insults or interference by a parent or other person in the performance of the employee's duties.
 A principal or assistant principal shall not be considered in violation of this section when providing input during a performance evaluation meeting with a teacher.
-Bullying/Harassment shall be defined as unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by an adult or student that is severe or pervasive enough to create an intimidating, hostile or offensive educational environment, cause discomfort or humiliation, or unreasonably interfere with the individual's school performance or participation.
+Bullying/Harassment shall be defined as unwanted and repeated written, verbal, or physical behavior, including any threatening, insulting, or dehumanizing gesture, by an adult or student that is severe or pervasive enough to create an intimidating, hostile or offensive educational environment. cause discomfort humiliation. or or unreasonably interfere with the individual's school performance or participation.

 School administrators should not express unnecessary complaints or criticisms concerning an employee in the presence of other employees, students, or parents.
-Employee complaints under this paragraph K shall not be subject to the provisions of Article Thirty-Four but shall first be directed to the Chief School Performance & Accountability Officer.
+Employee complaints under this paragraph K shall not be subject to the provisions of Article Thirty-Four, but shall first be directed to the Chief School Performance & Accountability Officer.
 If the employee is not satisfied with the disposition of the complaint, the complaint shall be submitted to the Chief of Staff.
 If the employee is not satisfied with the Chief of Staff's decision, the complaint may be advanced to arbitration for the final and binding decision.